kj121497/assignment8/README.md

 ---
 ### Prototype

 Click [here] to view the prototype.
+Click here to view the prototype in dark mode.

 Click [here](https://www.figma.com/proto/GrhctrA6nZANz2fAeeZ4VU/High-Fidelity-Prototype-(DH-150)?node-id=6%3A4&scaling=scale-down) to interact with the prototype.
-Click [here] to view the prototype in dark mode.
+Click [here] to interact with the prototype in dark mode.